faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 ## Examples of transparency failures

+The following examples demonstrate or indicate some level of transparency failure:

 * **1922**&nbsp; Failure to publicize issues with Book of Mormon historicity.

     Significant issues with Book of Mormon historicity were [made known to all of the LDS leadership in 1922](https://scholarworks.unr.edu/handle/11714/6712).[^montez]  B.H.
 Roberts cataloged and explored these issues in [a series of long essays](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon).
 Arguably, LDS leadership could have published or made these studies more widely available.